 CPS officers have authority to enforce all policies and regulations enacted by the governing board of the College.
 Under Oregon Revised Statute (ORS 341.300), officers have authority to enforce all traffic and parking regulations adopted by the governing board.
-CPS officers have the authority to ask all persons in/on college property for identification.
+CPS officers have the authority to ask persons in or on college property for their personal identification.

-When there exists potential harm to persons or property on campus, CPS may choose to initiate a "private person arrest" (citizen's arrest), in full compliance with the specific requirements found in ORS Chapter 133 and any other applicable law.
-In the event of any disturbance, CPS will, to the extent practicable, first seek to solve it without effecting an arrest.
+When there exists for potential harm to persons or property on campus, CPS will contact the local police.
+In the event of an on-campus disturbance, CPS will, to the extent practicable, first seek to resolve and de-escalate the matter through verbal communication and warnings before contacting the local police.

-All CPS officers have authorization to issue notices of trespass from specific buildings and/or COCC campuses, as they are designated "persons in charge" for this authority.
+All CPS officers have authorization to request that local police trespass persons from COCC campuses, since CPS officers are designated "persons in charge" and have lawful control over campus premises pursuant to ORS 164.205.